bcit-ci/CodeIgniter/user_guide_src/source/libraries/cart.rst

 Shopping Cart Class
 ###################

-.. important:: This library is DEPRECATED and should not be used.
-        It is now no longer supported.
-	Currently only kept for backwards compatibility.

 The Cart Class permits items to be added to a session that stays active while a user is browsing your site.
 These items can be retrieved and displayed in a standard "shopping cart" format, allowing the user to update the quantity or remove items from the cart.

+.. important:: The Card library is DEPRECATED and should not be used.
+	It is currently only kept for backwards compatibility.

 Please note that the Cart Class ONLY provides the core "cart" functionality.
 It does not provide shipping, credit card authorization,